 William Hutchings died in July of 1888.

-By 1922 , they also maintained a residence at the Hotel Somerset.
+By the 1920-1921 winter season, George and Anna Williams also maintained a residence at the Hotel Somerset.

 342 Commonwealth was shown as vacant in the 1931 City Directory.

-By 1931, 342 Commonwealth was owned by Dr. Joseph Barone, a physician.
+On January 26, 1931, 342 Commonwealth was purchased from George Williams by Dr. Joseph Barone, a physician.
 He converted the property into medical offices and a multiple dwelling, either apartments or a lodging house.
 He and his brother, Dr. Anthony Barone, a surgeon and dentist, maintained their offices there, along with Dr. Gaetano Faillace.
-Joseph Barone was the assessed owner of 342 Commonwealth from 1931 through 1951.

 Joseph Barone and his wife, Beatrice (de Robertis) Barone, lived in Brighton.
 Anthony Barone and his wife, Mildred (Knowles) Baron, lived at 282 Hanover.
 They also both maintained medical offices at 282 Hanover.

-In about 1939, Anthony Barone purchased 214 Commonwealth and made it both his home and office.
+In July of 1938, Anthony Barone acquired 214 Commonwealth and made it both his home and office.
 Joseph Barone continued to maintain his office at 342 Commonwealth, and both brothers continued to maintain an office together at 282 Hanover.

 In February of 1941, the Building Department cited Joseph Barone for changing the occupancy of 342 Commonwealth from a single-family dwelling into a “doctor’s office and tenements” without a permit.
 In March of 1941, he applied for (and subsequently received) permission to convert the property into a doctor’s office and lodging house.
 In the application, he stated that the current use was a doctor’s office and four apartments.

-By 1952, 342 Commonwealth was owned by Ralph Kirby and Mary E. Kirby.
-In June of 1952, they applied for (and subsequently received) permission to convert the property into nine apartments.
+On June 2, 1952, they transferred the property to the Kirby Realty Corporation.
+That same month, they applied for (and subsequently received) permission to convert 342 Commonwealth into nine apartments.
 In their application, they stated that the current occupancy was a doctor’s office and five apartments.

 Based on the City Directory entries, from 1954, the property was occupied as ten apartments.

-In July of 1979, Mary E. Kirby converted the property into ten condominium units, the 342 Commonwealth Avenue Condominium.
+On July 2, 1979, Mary Kirby converted the property into ten condominium units, the 342 Commonwealth Avenue Condominium.